A Life on Paper: Selected Stories by Georges-Olivier Châteaureynard translated from the French by Edward Gauvin (2010) Small Beer Press (2010) 256 pp

 Before the Best Translated Book Award put Georges-Olivier Châteaureynard’s A Life on Paper on its longlist (and now it’s a finalist), I had never heard of this French author, despite his long career (not that this surprises me).
 I hope to get to know his work much better, though that will require a lot of work from translators.
-So far, from my slight research online, A Life on Paper (tr. from the French by Edward Gauvin, 2010) is the only work of his to find its way to English.
+So far, from my slight research online, A Life on Paper is the only work of his to find its way to English.
 Thanks to Small Beer Press for bringing this one to our attention, and hopefully Edward Gauvin is working on some of Châteaureynard’s novels.

 A Life on Paper is a collection of more than twenty short stories compiled from several collections Châteaureynard has published over a thirty-year period.
 Most of the story are very short indeed.
 I can’t emphasize this enough: it was a delight to read one or two a day over a month.
 While writing this review I was often reading a passage to quote and found myself still reading after a few pages.